susam/fxyt/README.md

 with an arbitrary colour determined by the result of the evaluation of the input code.

+This project is intentionally minimal in nature.
+It is intended to be a creative code golfing playground that offers the challenge of crafting interesting visuals with a limited set of commands.

 FXYT stands for *function of x, y, and t* and it may be pronounced /fɪksɪt/ ("fixit").